youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Interview Questions & Answers for Data Scientists.md

 This can be seen in the figure below, when the features have different scales, we can see that the decision boundary and the support vectors are only classifying the X1 features without taking into consideration the X0 feature, however after scaling the data to the same scale the decision boundaries and support vectors are looking much better and the model is taking into account both features.

-To scale the data, normalization and standardization are the most popular approaches.
+To scale the data, normalization, and standardization are the most popular approaches.
 ![SVM scaled Vs non scaled](https://user-images.githubusercontent.com/72076328/192571498-4a939472-7bb1-4bf2-963f-a6e6394802ba.png)

 ### Q27: What are Loss Functions and Cost Functions?
 Explain the key Difference Between them. ###

 Answer:
-The loss function is the measure of performance of the model on a single training example, whereas the cost function is the average loss function over all training examples or across the batch in the case of mini-batch gradient descent.
+The loss function is the measure of the performance of the model on a single training example, whereas the cost function is the average loss function over all training examples or across the batch in the case of mini-batch gradient descent.

 Some examples of loss functions are Mean Squared Error, Binary Cross Entropy, etc.

 Whereas, the cost function is the average of the above loss functions over training examples.

-### Q28: What is the importance of batch in machine learning and explain some batch depend gradient descent algorithm? ###
+### Q28: What is the importance of batch in machine learning and explain some batch-dependent gradient descent algorithms? ###

 Answer:
-In the memory, the dataset can load either completely at once or in a form of a set.
-If we have a huge size of the dataset, then loading the whole data into memory will reduce the training speed, hence batch term introduce.
+In the memory, the dataset can load either completely at once or in the form of a set.
+If we have a huge size of the dataset, then loading the whole data into memory will reduce the training speed, hence batch term is introduced.

 Example: image data contains 1,00,000 images, we can load this into 3125 batches where 1 batch = 32 images.
 So instead of loading the whole 1,00,000 images in memory, we can load 32 images 3125 times which requires less memory.